WICG/performance-memory/explainer.md

 which desribes updating performance.memory to return null if there are multiple top level frames being hosted in a process.
 If the site is isolated, then the time-delay and bucketing are removed.

+# <a name="appendix-d"></a> Appendix D - Chrome's Previous Implementation of performance.memory

+The current implementation of performance.memory in Chrome exposes usedJSHeapSize and totalJSHeapSize.
+These metrics have two problems:
+* They cannot be used to identify regressions because they only represents part of renderer memory usage.
+  * In the wild, totalJSHeapSize typically ranges from 25-40% of renderer memory usage.
+  * They does not include DOM memory [Oilpan, PartitionAlloc], canvas backing stores, decoded images/videos, etc.
+  * It is possible for developers to improve both usedJSHeapSize and totalJSHeapSize by shifting memory into other allocators.
+* It is non-intuitive because it only includes part of the memory developers typically associate with JS.
+  * Large ArrayBuffers are not included in usedJSHeapSize and totalJSHeapSize, since they are backed by PartitionAlloc.
+  * External strings are not included in usedJSHeapSize and totalJSHeapSize